sspanak/tt9/docs/user-manual.md

 ### How to access the Settings?

 #### Method 1
+Tap the Traditional T9 launcher icon. _If you don't see it among the other installed applications, restart your phone and it should appear._

+#### Method 2
 - Start typing in a text field to wake up TT9.
 - Use the on-screen gear button.

-#### Method 2
+#### Method 3
 - Start typing in a text field to wake up TT9.
 - Use the assigned hotkey [Default: Hold ✱].

-#### Method 3
+#### Method 4
 - Go to Android Settings → System → Languages → Keyboards (or On-Screen Keyboards).
 This is where all installed keyboards are configured.
 - Select "Traditional T9".